 Skiable Terrain by Difficulty Level

-Jay Peak has 385 total skiable acres, which can be broken down into the three main groups of difficulty: Beginner, Intermediate, and Expert.Jay Peak is mostly a beginner-friendly ski area, with about 26% of its trails as easy.
-However, it also has its fair share of more difficult runs - which account for the remaining 74%.
+Jay Peak has 385 total skiable acres, which can be broken down into the three main groups of difficulty: Beginner, Intermediate, and Expert.Jay Peak's difficulty level is higher than average, which is because 40% of its ski trails are rated as intermediate, and another 40% as expert.

 Beginner trails (identified by a green circle) are the easiest trails on the hill with a gradual 25% or less gradient, and are usually wide to accommodate beginner skiers.